 - Do not try to stand up and go with the momentum of the fall and maintain good ski technique

 1. Make sure you have the proper equipment and take a skiing lesson if you have not skied in a while.
 Prepare yourself three to four weeks before you go skiing with the recommended flexibility, strengthening, and endurance program recommended below:

 2. A safe and enjoyable ski season begins with a pre-slope program designed to promote adequate flexibility, strength, and endurance.
 The scope of the conditioning program is dependent upon the physical condition of each individual.

 - Flexibility is among the most vital components of an effective conditioning program.
 The primary consideration should be given to maximizing the flexibility of the quadriceps, hamstrings, gastrocnemius, soleus, trunk rotators, shoulder girdle, and low back musculature.
 Long, slow static stretching of these muscle groups is recommended.

 - Endurance should also be addressed in a ski conditioning program.
 As with the other components of strength and flexibility, the amount of endurance training is relative to the fitness level of the individual.
-One can choose from running, swimming, cycling, rowing, and Elliptical trainer.
-Endurance workouts may also incorporate a plan that strengthens the muscles used in skiing, as well as increasing endurance.
-Examples of ski- oriented training are: traverse running; box jumping.
+One can choose from running, swimming, cycling, rowing, and elliptical trainer.
+Endurance workouts may also incorporate a plan that strengthens the muscles used in skiing, as well as increases endurance.

 Skiers should also prepare themselves with an adequate warm-up of stretching the upper extremities and the back before getting the skis on in the morning and can even include jumping jacks or jogging in place.
 Due to the nature of the physical demands of the sport, a run or two on an easier slope is recommended as a final warm-up.